Dual-Independent "alcohol-proof" Float Kits

 (probably) have to replace the floats.
 That does NOT apply to the float needles, of which there were two basic types, and the VITON tipped ones have the easy to lose

 fine wire clip, same as on the stock carburetors, that insures

 positive float needle operation.

-FIRSTLY: Here is a link to TWO pdf articles on this website.
+FIRST: Here is a link to .pdf articles on this website.
 These are actual Bing Bulletins.
-There is an explanation of how the Bing Dual-Independent Float kit conversions are supposed to work, and how adjusted, according to BING.
+There is an explanation of how the Bing Dual-Independent Float kit conversions are supposed to work, and how they are to be adjusted, according to BING.
 Please read these Bulletins before reading further in my article.

 it differs a bit from the above bulletin.